 Affiliate Marketing – A type of internet marketing in which you partner with other websites, individuals, or companies to send traffic to your site.
 You will typically pay on a Cost per Acquisition (CPA) or Cost per Click (CPC) basis.

 Algorithm – The term search engines use for the formulae they use to determine the rankings of your Natural Listings.
 Search engines will periodically send a Spider through your website to view all its information.
-Their programs analyze then analyze this and other data to value your site and fix whether or not, and how high or low pages on your site will appears on various searches.
+Their programs analyze then analyze this and other data to value your site and fix whether or not, and how high or low pages on your site will appear on various searches.
 These algorithms can be very complicated (Google alone currently uses 106 different variables) and search engines closely guard their algorithms as trade secrets.

 ALT Tags – HTML tags used to describe website graphics by displaying a block of text when moused-over.
 Search engines are generally unable to view graphics or distinguish text that might be contained within them, and the implementation of an ALT tag enables search engines to categorize that graphic.
 There is also talk that business websites will all be required to utilize ALT tags for all pictures to comply with certain American Disability Act requirements.

 Analytics– Also known as Web Metrics.
-Analytics refers to collection of data about a website and its users.
+Analytics refers to the collection of data about a website and its users.
 Analytics programs typically give performance data on clicks, time, pages viewed, website paths, and a variety of other information.
 The proper use of Web analytics allows website owners to improve their visitor experience, which often leads to higher ROI for profit-based sites.

 Anchor Text – The clickable words of a hypertext link; they will appear as the underlined blue part in standard Web design.
 In the preceding sentence, “hypertext link” is the anchor text.
 As with anything in SEO, it can be overdone, but generally speaking, using your important keywords in the anchor text is highly desirable.